MuhmmadAwd/movie-watchList/README.md

 ## Description

-simple card game built using HTML, CSS, and JavaScript.
-It allows users to draw two cards from a shuffled deck of cards, and determine the winner based on the value of the cards.
+A  simple movie search application that allows users to search for movies and add them to a watchlist.

 ### Built With